farmotive/klog/README.md

 The purpose of `klog` is to avoid mouse interaction while retrieving logs from k8s pods.
-Traditionally, if one wanted to exec into a kubernetes container, one had to `kubectl get pods --namespace foo`, visually identify the pod of interest, copy that pod to the buffer, and then `kubectl --namespace foo logs <paste_buffer>` to retrieve the pod's logs.
-This simple utility aims to provide a namespace-specific pod selector for quick execution.
+Traditionally, if one wanted to retrieve logs from a kubernetes container, one had to `kubectl get pods --namespace foo`, visually identify the pod of interest, copy that pod to the buffer, and then `kubectl --namespace foo logs <paste_buffer>` to retrieve the pod's logs.
+Moreover, if the pod has `n`+1 containers, one had to identify the container of interest and pass this variable with the `-c` flag.
+This simple utility aims to provide a namespace-specific pod[.container] selector for quick execution.

 # klog